BrianHicks/brianthicks.com/content/post/welding-functional-pipes.md

 add 1
 ```

-What do we have here?
+What do we get?
 In JavaScript, that'd be the result of calling `add(1, undefined)`, which would result in `NaN`.
-But in Elm, we'll get a function that takes one number, and gives us a result.
+But in Elm, we'll get a function that takes one *more* number, and gives us a result.
 This means that this is a perfectly reasonable thing to do:

 ```